MOISECHRIST/RNAseq_Project/readme.md

 ## Methodology

+### Data set

+The lung dataset provided for this project contains 15 samples, each represented by paired-end Illumina FASTQ files with a read length of 75 bp, as well as a README file containing the associated metadata.
+Inspection of the README indicates that the dataset includes four experimental groups: WT control (3 samples), WT case (5 samples), DKO control (3 samples), and DKO case (4 samples).
+The DKO mice carry a homozygous deletion of the interferon receptors Ifngr (Ifngr-/-) and Ifnar (Ifnar-/-).

 ### Quality Control

 The lung data set contain 15 samples which with paired-end fastq file and a README file containing metadata about each sample.
 To assess the quality control of our data set, we use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) , a tools using to assess quality of fastq files.
 For each sample, FastQC gives a report (html) and some additional data in a archive.
 These archives are using by [MultQC](https://github.com/MultiQC/MultiQC) to merge the quality report of each fastq file in only one report (html).